 Freight forwarding is a term given to arranging for goods to get from point A to point B, on behalf of an importer or exporter.
 A freight forwarder takes the stress out of international shipping.

 A freight forwarder takes the stress out of international shipping.
 There’s a lot that goes on behind the scenes that they can assist with – including preparing paperwork, coordinating with customs authorities and booking the truck, train, ship or aircraft that the goods travel on.

 How does freight forwarding work?

 Freight forwarders navigate the worldwide movement of cargo on behalf of their clients.
 Their role would include handling the admin that comes with transporting cargo, and would use their contacts and connections to subcontracting any specific tasks to be done.
-By using a freight forwarder you can also avoid any unforeseen costs that can sometimes arise with international shipping.
+By using freight forwarding services, you can also avoid any unforeseen costs that can sometimes arise with international shipping.

 What is a freight forwarder responsible for?

 A freight forwarder makes the whole import/export process as simple as possible from end-to-end.
 There’s usually a lot of third parties involved at both the point of origin and delivery, but if a business is using a freight forwarder, it means they only have one point of contact throughout the process.
 Plus, they have peace of mind that all arrangements have been made for the paperwork, negotiations and bookings.